rjwing71/ElectricImp/README.md

 ## License

-The Salesforce library is licensed under the [MIT License](./LICENSE).
+The Sample of the Salesforce/Heroku integration is licensed under the [MIT License](./LICENSE).